aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 What's the speed of dark?
+> 🥠 A conclusion is simply the place where you got tired of thinking.
 <br />

 <a href="#"><img src="img/blank.png" width="30"/></a> <a